tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

    On the other hand, checking the validity time period forces certificate regeneration (which comes with its own set of complexity).

-   A possible compromise is to recommend very certificates with validity periods of many years or decades.
+   A possible compromise is to recommend certificates with validity periods of many years or decades.
    "Recommend" may be read as "provide software supporting the generation of".

    What about key theft?